 AI4ALL is a three-week long, residential computer programming and artificial intelligence (AI) summer camp.
 Students will come away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.
 The camp will be offered to rising 10th, 11th, and 12th graders.
 Students will be exposed to personal growth, education, and hands-on experiences presented by faculty, guest lecturers, and students at the University of Maryland.

 Throughout the program, students will experience a blended learning environment with formal instruction, group work with UMD AI faculty and graduate students, as well as field trips, lab visits, and guest speakers.

 For more information, visit https://mcwic.cs.umd.edu/outreach/csc

 Cyber Defense Training Camp

-Cyber Defense Training Camp is an intermediate level (some technical experience is required) seven-day residential summer program for both male and female students.
+Cyber Defense Training Camp is an intermediate level (some technical experience is required) one-week residential summer program for both male and female students.
 Students will have the opportunity to expand their knowledge of cybersecurity and gain practical skills through instruction by an experienced security professional, while living on the UMD campus.
 Students learn about career options in the field, take at least one field trip and hear from a variety of speakers to learn more about how to prepare to enter this exciting profession.